evanreidsmith7/PhononsPhotons-TinkerSpace/ML_Workspace/addAiModel.md

 ## Adding Model to STM32CubeIDE/MX

-Return to the X-CUBE-AI under middlewares and software packs and select **Add new Model**
+Return to the X-CUBE-AI under middlewares and software packs and select **Add network**

 Fill out the information as below, add your model and validation inputs (validation outputs currently not working).